anonaddy/addy-android/README.md

 > AnonAddy

-- AnonAddy v0.8.10 or higher (current version of AnonAddy for Android has been tested with v0.8.10)
+- AnonAddy v0.11.1 or higher (current version of AnonAddy for Android has been tested with v0.11.1)

 > Android

 - Android 6.0 or higher
-- Wear OS 2.0 or higher (AnonAddy for Android wearables)
+- Wear OS 2.0 or higher (AnonAddy for Android Wearables)

 ## Characteristics

 > Exciting ✨

-- Connect to the [AnonAddy](https://anonaddy.com/) instance or your own hosted instance
+- Connect to the hosted [AnonAddy](https://anonaddy.com/) instance or your own self-hosted instance
-- A unique, sexy and sleek design, based on the [Material You Design](https://m3.material.io/) guidelines
+- A unique, gorgeous and sleek design, based on the [Material You Design](https://m3.material.io/) guidelines
 - Support for Deep Link to easily deactivate aliases from the email banner
 - Lock the app using Biometrics
 - App exclusive features